Top results

 In the UK, Black History Month is a national celebration that aims to promote and celebrate the contributions Black people have made to society.
 It’s also an opportunity to promote an understanding of Black history more widely.

-2024’s theme is “Reclaiming Narratives”.
-This is about recognising and correcting the narratives of Black history and culture.
+The theme for 2025 is yet to be announced but we’ll update you once we know.
+2024’s theme was “Reclaiming Narratives”.
+This was about recognising and correcting the narratives of Black history and culture.

 Why is teaching Black British history important?